dofinator/assignment_2_test/README.md

 * assumeFalse validates the given assumption to be false and if it is false the test continues

 ### 3.2 Mocking frameworks
 Mocking frameworks were made to avoid creating homemade stubs.
 The purpose of mocking is to "mock" things away using replacements.
-The purpose is to complement unit testing by isolating dependencies to test their functionality
+You can use it to complement unit testing by isolating dependencies to test their functionality

 Since we have experience using mock framework using C#, we will evaluate some of them.